basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 * **Sources** are used to define authentication mechanisms.
 A user cannot be authenticated to Riak until a source is defined.

+## Security Checklist

+There are a few key steps that all applications using will need to undertake when setting up a Riak security configuration.
+Missing one of these steps can lead to operational problems later on, so make sure that you have done each of the following before enabling security:

+1. Define [[users|Authentication and Authorization#user-management]] and, optionally, groups
+2. Define an [[authentication source|Authentication and Authorization#managing-sources]] for each user
+3. Grant the necessary [[permissions|Authentication and Authorization#managing-permissions]] to each user (and/or group)
+4. Make sure that your client software will work properly:
+    * It must pass authentication information with each request
+    * It must support HTTPS or encrypted [[Protocol Buffers|PBC API]] traffic
+    * If using HTTPS, the proper port (presumably 443) is open from client to server
+    * Encrypted Protocol Buffers traffic will use the same port as unencrypted traffic

+Security should be enabled only after all of the above steps have been performed and your security setup has been properly vetted.

 ## Security Basics